digitaltrails/vdu_controls/README.md

 Version History
 ---------------
 * 2.1,4
-  * Add back a way to server side ddcutil-service connectivity detection (--dbus-events).
+  * Provide a way to enable/disable server side ddcutil-service connectivity detection (dbus events).

 * 2.1.3
   * Fix the error-dialog option "Ignore-VDU" when ddcutil cannot communicate with a VDU.